kcning/binom/README.md

 BINOM
 =====

-BINOM is a macro function that computes binominal coefficient at compile time.
+BINOM is a macro that computes binominal coefficient at compile time.
 This macro is not meant to be used in practice because of slow speed of recursive macro.

 Nevertheless, it shows the capability of C preprocessor and isn't it cool? ;)